Almost all of us are far more confident in ourselves than we probably should be. If we humbly admit this, does it improve how we deal with conflict?

 What happens when doctors admit they don't know everything?

 In the race between humans and machines, imagine a future in which everyone and everything wins.

 Math class is an opportunity to teach students both how to use conjecture to arrive at knowledge and how to learn from the logic of peers.

 What happens when you mix alcohol with intellectual humility?
 A philosopher asks a writer and former bartender to share her thoughts.

 Can belief in the divine endure in an individual who possesses an openness to being wrong?
 How do doubt and faith co-exist among the religious?

 The Meos are singled out as cow slaughterers by vigilantes, but their heritage combines Hindu cultural practices—including raising cattle—with the Islamic faith.

-Well-researched stories from the Cut, the Atlantic, and other great publications that bridge the gap between news and scholarship.
+Well-researched stories from Yale Environment 360, Literary Hub, and other great publications that bridge the gap between news and scholarship.

 Adopted in 1868, the Fourteenth Amendment to the US Constitution addresses citizenship rights, due process, and equal protection under the law.